Quillaja saponaria: Uses of the saponins

 Soap bark tree has a long history of medicinal use with the Andean people who used it as a treatment for various chest problems.
 The saponin content of the bark helps to stimulate the production of a more watery mucus in the airways, thus facilitating the removal of phlegm through coughing.
 The bark is the source of quillaia, the extract of which is used as a food additive and as an ingredient in pharmaceuticals, pesticides, personal care products, fire-fighting foam, and applied as an agricultural spray adjuvant.
 It is used as an additive in photographic films and as a foaming agent for drinks.

 The saponins in Quillaja Extract are also used as the active ingredient in commercial pesticides to inhibit the growth of pathogenic fungi and nematodes in ornamental plants, food crops and turfgrass.

-The saponins of this tree are also considered to have adjuvant properties for vaccine solutions.
-QS21 adjuvant is a saponin obtainable from Quillaja saponaria extract.
+The saponins of this tree are also considered to have adjuvant properties for vaccine solutions, and have been used for this purpose since 2017.
+QS21 adjuvant is a saponin (triterpenoid glycoside) obtainable from Quillaja saponaria extract.
 The Novavax vaccine for COVID-19 uses this adjuvant, the zoster vaccine Shingrix also contains QS21 as well as the RSV vaccine Arexvy.